 Mr. Asad Alam is the new Country Director for Egypt, Yemen and Djibouti from July 1, 2015, based in Cairo.
 In this position, he will lead the development and implementation of the World Bank Group’s country partnership frameworks for these countries.

-Prior to taking up this post, Mr. Alam served as a Country Director for the South Caucasus covering Armenia, Azerbaijan and Georgia.
+Prior to taking up this post, Mr. Alam has served as Country Director for Southern Africa covering South Africa, Botswana, Lesotho, Namibia and Swaziland and earlier as Country Director for the South Caucasus covering Armenia, Azerbaijan and Georgia.

-Mr. Alam is an Indian national.
-He holds a Ph.D. in Economics from Columbia University, USA and a B.Sc. in Economics from The London School of Economics and Political Science, UK.
+Mr. Alam is an Indian national and holds a Ph.D. in Economics from Columbia University, USA, and a B.Sc. in Economics from The London School of Economics and Political Science, UK.